 -Frequent or intense dieting can put a person at risk of developing bulimia.

-All forms of abuse, whether it be emotional, sexual or physical have long been strongly suspected causes of bulimia and other eating disorders as well. -It is believed this abuse leads to the eating disorder in much the same way it can lead some individuals to substance or alcohol abuse.
+All forms of abuse, whether emotional, sexual or physical, have long been strongly suspected of bulimia and other eating disorders as well. -It is believed this abuse leads to the eating disorder in much the same way it can lead some individuals to substance or alcohol abuse.

 Treatment for Bulimia